digideskio/microservice-fizzbuzz/README.md

 * Criticize my implementation of fizzbuzz
 * Iron out any concerns about The Rules
+* Let me know if you want in
 * Define concrete service boundaries
 * Agree on communication protocols across service boundaries (there should be lots of variety, I'd like to see both queues and dbs)
 * Commit to building a service